Best Leaky Gut Supplements

 While maitake mushrooms might not have the most scientific evidence pointing to gut support, they do add beneficial fiber to the powder.

-GutConnect 365 comes in both chocolate coconut and vanilla cinnamon flavors.
+GutConnect 365 comes in both chocolate and vanilla flavors.
 The powder is completely vegan, gluten-free, soy-free, and non-GMO.
-NatureM.D. advertises that it can work as a meal replacement, but with only ten calories per serving, this seems like false advertising.
+NatureM.D. advertises that it can work as a meal replacement, but with only ten calories per serving, that seems like false advertising.

 Pricing

 NatureM.D. can be purchased directly from the company or from popular websites like Amazon.
 It has both bulk options and a subscription plan that you can mix and match for maximum savings.
-The amount you save with the subscription plan varies depending on how many containers of GutConnect 365 you’ve ordered.
-We’ve put together a quick chart to break down your pricing options and the maximum percent you could save per jar.
+The amount you save with the subscription plan varies depending on how many containers of GutConnect 365 you order.
+We’ve put together a quick chart to break down your pricing options and the maximum percentage you could save per jar.

 One-timeSubscription